 Caesar Clown's Gas Mask Mooks in One Piece are actually this.
 They used to be fully human, but because they lost the use of their legs due to the poisonous gas on Punk Hazard, they were given new animal legs by Trafalgar Law.

 Pan's Labyrinth has a faun, although in a twist authorized by the Rule of Creepy, he seems to be made mostly of rotting wood, thus representing a fusion of both the animal and vegetable realms of nature.

-Mr. Tumnus, a faun in the The Chronicles of Narnia.
-Also, other fauns are mentioned thoughout the series, along with satyrs.
+Mr. Tumnus, a faun in The Chronicles of Narnia.
+Also, other fauns are mentioned throughout the series, along with satyrs.
 The difference between them is that fauns have long tails, and satyrs have goat tails.
-The recent films expanded this difference, and made fauns human from the waist up with regular got tails, and satyrs looking more like human-sized goats that walk on their hind legs.
+The films expanded this difference, and made fauns human from the waist up with regular got tails, and satyrs looking more like human-sized goats that walk on their hind legs.

 In Xanth, Fauns love chasing nymphs and simulating summoning the stork with them.